thanos-lampropoulos/ML_clustering_visualization/README.md

 This Python function facilitates the visualization of clustering after applying unsupervised ML algorithms to a Pandas data frame.

-## How to Install and Run the Project
+## How to Install and run the Project

 - The function is written in Python 3.